-The Group re-assesses whether or not it controls an investee if facts and circumstances indicate that there are changes to one or more of the three elements of control.
+The Group will re-assesses whether or not it controls an investee if facts and circumstances indicate that there are changes to one or more of the three elements of control.
 Consolidation of a subsidiary begins when the Group obtains control over the subsidiary and ceases when the Group loses control of the subsidiary.
-Assets, liabilities, income and expenses of a subsidiary acquired or disposed of during the period are included in the condensed interim consolidated statement of profit or loss from the date the Group gains control until the date the Group ceases to control the subsidiary.
+Assets, liabilities, income and expenses of a subsidiary acquired or disposed of during the year are included in the consolidated statement of profit or loss and comprehensive income from the date the Group gains control until the date the Group ceases to control the subsidiary.

-Notes to the condensed interim consolidated financial statements For the period from 1 July 2017 to 30 September 2017
+Notes to the condensed interim consolidated financial statements For the period from 1 July 2018 to 30 September 2018